Billy99/ovn-kuber-traffic-flow-tests/README.md

 ```
    <ServiceName>.<Namespace>.svc.clusterset.local
 ```
-The `mctest.sh` handles this by default, but if the qualifier needs to be changed, or a fully qualified Service needs to be tested on a single cluster deployment, the following environment variable can to be used to override:
+The *'mctest.sh'* handles this by default, but if the qualifier needs to be changed, or a fully qualified Service needs to be tested on a single cluster deployment, the following environment variable can to be used to override:
 ```